-At-Risk: The count and percentage of students identified as being at risk of dropping out of school as defined by TEC §29.081(d) and (d-1).
+At-Risk: The count and percentage of students identified as being at risk of dropping out of school as defined by $\underline{\text{TEC } \S 29.081(d) \text{ and } (d-1).}$ number of students in the 2018-19 school year considered as at risk

 Students with Disabilities by Type of Primary Disability: The count of students disaggregated by primary disability.
-The TAPR uses five categories of primary disability: Students with Intellectual Disabilities (TSDS PEIMS disability codes 06, 08, 12, 13), Students with Physical Disabilities (TSDS PEIMS disability codes 01, 03, 04, 05, 09), Students with Autism (TSDS PEIMS disability code 10), Students with Behavioral Disabilities (TSDS PEIMS disability codes 02 and 07), and Students with Non-Categorical Early Childhood (TSDS PEIMS disability code 14).
-(Data source: TSDS PEIMS 41163)
+The TAPR uses five categories of primary disability: Students with Intellectual Disabilities, Students with Physical Disabilities, Students with Autism, Students with Behavioral Disabilities, and Students with Non-Categorical Early Childhood.
+Additional information is provided below.